New Build Conveyancing Solicitors

-- New builds can be cheaper to both purchase and run; government-backed schemes encourage the purchase of new builds and they also tend to be much more energy efficient, meaning your bills will be cheaper.
+- New builds can be cheaper to both purchase and run.
+Government-backed schemes encourage the purchase of new builds and they also tend to be much more energy efficient, meaning your bills will be cheaper.

 Our new build expertise

-It’s really important to instruct a specialist conveyancing solicitor as soon as your property is reserved.
+It’s really important to instruct a specialist property solicitor as soon as your property is reserved.
 Our experienced new build lawyers will talk you through the house buying process and make you aware of the potential pitfalls of buying new build properties off plan.

 Our specialist new build solicitors in Bristol and South Gloucestershire are available to advise on any aspect of new builds.
 We can advise you on contract terms for exchange, Land Registry requirements and arrangements for checking new builds prior to completion.

 We also work closely with our residential property team.